Romelium/DirCat/README.md

 - **Prioritized "process last" feature:**  Process specific files and directories at the end, in a defined order, useful for controlling output order (e.g., placing README or important configuration files at the end).
 - **Exclusive "only last" processing:**  Focus solely on the files and directories specified with `--last`, ignoring all other directory content for highly selective processing.
 - **Markdown linting compatibility:**  Output is formatted with Markdown-friendly headers and code blocks, ensuring seamless integration with Markdown rendering and linting tools.
 - **`.gitignore` support:**  Automatically respects `.gitignore` rules, preventing accidental inclusion of unwanted files and directories commonly excluded in Git repositories.
+It recursively checks `.gitignore` files in parent directories.
 - **Customizable `.gitignore` path:**  Allows specifying a custom `.gitignore` file path for projects with non-standard gitignore configurations.
+- **Line numbers in output:** Option to display line numbers prepended to each line of file content.
 - **Output redirection to file:**  Save the concatenated output directly to a file instead of displaying it in the console.
 - **Graceful interrupt handling:**  Stops processing and exits cleanly upon receiving an interrupt signal (e.g., Ctrl+C).
 - **Memory-efficient design:**  Processes files in a streaming manner to handle large files without excessive memory usage.